BekahHW/postpartum-wellness-app/README.md

 1. If you don't have it already, download and install [NODE.js](https://nodejs.org/en/download/)
 2. Download and install [Expo-CLI](https://expo.io/tools#cli) via
-   `npm install -g expo-cli` (or `yarn global add expo-cli`)
+   `yarn global add expo-cli`
 3. [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this repo
 4. Create a local copy on your machine
 5. In a shell terminal/command line
 6. Run the live development server with:

 ```
-yarn ios
+yarn start
 ```

-It might take a minute, but a local version of the app should run on the ios simulator using metro bundler.
+From here, the app can be run a couple of different ways.
+If you have XCode, you can run the app on your computer.
+(With X-Code, instead of `yarn start` you can run `yarn ios` or `yarn android`.)
+If you don't have XCode that's fine!
+You'll see a QR code popup, you can access the app on your phone through the QR code.
+You will need the expo app.

-A more in-depth guide can be found in the [CONTRIBUTING](https://github.com/BekahHW/postpartum-wellness-app/blob/main/CONTRIBUTING.md)
+A more in-depth guide for contributing can be found in the [CONTRIBUTING](https://github.com/BekahHW/postpartum-wellness-app/blob/main/CONTRIBUTING.md)

 The page will reload if you make edits and save.
 You will also see any lint errors in the console.